rustyeddy/rustyeddy.com/content/software/customer-discovery-and-mvp.md

 that _everybody_ involved with the building and using the software can participate in the conversation.

-These user stories will later get broke down into specific tasks.
+These user stories will later get broken down into specific tasks.

 The real value to user stories is to create them like they are recipes.
-Essentailly software is about writing recipes with very strict rules.
+Essentially software is about writing recipes with very specific rules.

 ## The Good 'ol Minimum Viable Product (MVP)

-An important result of the customer discovery session is a mutual agreement on what the minimum or useful (viable) piece of software is, which can be delivered as soon as possible.
+An important result of the customer discovery session is a mutual agreement on what the minimum or useful (viable) piece of software is and which can be delivered as soon as possible.

-The primary purpose of the MVP is to get stuff out the door, we specifically want to avoid _disconnected development teams_.
+The primary purpose of the MVP is to get stuff out the door.
+We specifically want to avoid _disconnected development teams_.

-Software can be properly managed just like construction projects.
-That is only if the right processes and tools are established and enforced throughout the product lifecycle.
+Software can be properly managed just like  construction project.
+That's only if the right processes and tools are established and enforced throughout the product lifecycle.

 > Read The [Lean Startup](http://theleanstartup.com/) to really understand how to get specific about building a product your target market will be crazy about.

 This is an involved and very important topic.
-I will not attempt to repeat nor summarize them in this document, but we will assume that we have a pretty clear picture of the application we are developing, at least enough for now.
+I'm not going to attempt to repeat or summarize them in this document, but we will assume that we have a pretty clear picture of the application we are developing, at least enough for now.